NightShade256/Ferrous/README.md

    of the (super) Chip-8 interpreter.

-2. The `ferrous-ch8` frontend crate which augments the core crate by constructing a frontend with the help of SDL 2.
+2. The `ferrous-ch8` frontend crate which augments the core crate by constructing a frontend with the help of OpenGL (glium).

 You can use the core crate in your own interpreters and build a frontend.
 It is fully documented and you shouldn't have a problem.